This 2015 Pennsylvania rodent study found:

 The study’s Figure 6E was a hierarchical “heat map” of the correlations among the 77 stress-induced changes that were measured.
 Figure 6G presented these variables per the five mitochondrial genotypes (a control wild-type and four genetic dysfunctions).
 Many of the lines forming the hierarchy needed careful reading of the study’s interpretations.

-I was put off that the buzzword “allostatic load” was forced into the study’s Significance statement and otherwise informative Discussion section.
-The term refers to a long-term hypothetical situation, whereas the study’s experiments lasted 2 hours at most before the subjects were killed.
+I downgraded the study’s rating because the authors inappropriately forced the “allostatic load” buzzword into the Significance statement and otherwise informative Discussion section.
+The term refers to a hypothetical long-term situation, but the study’s experiments lasted 2 hours at most before the subjects were killed.

 www.pnas.org/content/112/48/E6614.full “Mitochondrial functions modulate neuroendocrine, metabolic, inflammatory, and transcriptional responses to acute psychological stress”